Blazing-Blast/Cardgame/Sun.md

 At the start of `Sun`'s next turn, this will be reduced back to $0$.
 This exhausts the Defender.

-When attacking: Follow the default behaivour.
+When attacking: Follow the default behavior.

 ### Structures